 Example 3.
 Dave works in Nashville and recently traveled to California to take a deductible 2-week seminar.
 While there, he spent an extra 8 weeks on personal activities.
 The facts, including the extra 8-week stay, show that his main purpose was to take a vacation.
 He cannot deduct his round-trip airfare or his meals and lodging for the 8 weeks.
-He can deduct only his expenses for meals and lodging for the 2 weeks he attended the seminar.
+He can deduct only his expenses for meals (subject to the 50% limit) and lodging for the 2 weeks he attended the seminar.